parikshitpagare/parikshitpagare/README.md

 - Machine Learning and Artificial Intelligence
 - Mobile Robotics

-# Skills and Experience
+# Experience and Skills

 > *I am constantly learning and updating because learning is a never ending process.*

-- Worked on ARM Cortex M4 based STM32 microcontroller using baremetal programming and Mbed environment.
-- Programmed 8 and 32 bit microcontrollers like ESP32, ATmega 328p and Arduino using C and Embedded C.
+- Worked on following 8 and 32 bit microcontrollers using bare-metal programming as well as device specific API's,
-- Developed system using RTOS.
-- Have hands on experience with interfacing various sensors, inputs, displays and motors.

-### Skills Summary

-<details>
-<summary> Click here for complete summary of my skills </summary>

-#### Micro-controllers
   - ARM Cortex M4 based STM32
   - ESP32
-- AVR
+  - AVR ATmega
   - Arduino

+- Interfaced multiple sensors, I/O, displays and motors with above microcontrollers.

+### Skills and Tools Summary

+<details>
+<summary> Click here for complete summary of my skills </summary>

 #### Programming Languages
 - C and Embedded C